 Hey, I’m Jason Harms.
 I’ve enjoyed singing for as long as I can remember.
 Since my college days in the early 1990’s, I’ve had a jazz quintet that I sing in and play guitar with and, by God’s grace, we have had the sweet opportunity to play all around the world singing the Gospel and listening to people from other cultures.
 There is always music, and I love how a melody can connect people where a language barrier may exist.
 Since 2001 I’ve been directing the Jazz Orchestras at Bethel University.
 Feel free to visit www.jasonharms.com for a better introduction.
 My wife and I have homeschooled five kids and we love the opportunities that this mode of education allows for with the attention given to the individual development of each student’s skillset and interests.
 I hope to foster new musical friendships with your students.

-Lynn and her husband, Kent, are in their eighteenth year of homeschooling.
+Lynn and her husband, Kent, are in their twenty-first year of homeschooling.
 Lynn graduated from the University of Minnesota with a Communications major and minors in Political Science and Spanish.
 Over her time working in the private sector, she held numerous management roles.
 In 2006, she left full-time work to stay at home full-time with her seven children.
 She has served on homeschool boards since 2004, including Faith Christian Home Educators beginning in 2016.
-Her family has been a part of Faith since 2014.
+Her family has been a part of Faith since 2014, where Lynn has been teaching classes since 2018.
 Lynn loves to teach about the wonders of God's beautiful creation.
 She is passionate about the U.S. Constitution, the U.S. Government, and the God-given freedoms they provide when operating the way the Founding Fathers intended.
 She is very excited to continue working with the wonderful students and families at Faith!